 (A) The Committee Report shall –

-(2) Establish an amount up to which to be appropriated and as much guidance in how to use it as the Committee deems necessary, and
+(2) Suggest an amount up to which to be appropriated and as much guidance in how to use it as the Committee deems necessary,

-(3) Remind the Legislative Assembly of current balances and the effect appropriations as recommended would have.
+(3) Remind the Legislative Assembly of current balances and the effect appropriations as recommended would have on such balances, and

 (4) Describe judgments or new policies of the Committee, which must be within the bounds of this document and University policy.